 Lastly, the most popular option is probably the blog.
 It’s popular because it is relatively easy to get started, and it takes little to no initial investment.
 However, it’s important to understand that blogging for anything more than a hobby is a serious undertaking and should not be considered lightly.
 Yes, it’s fun, and yes, we love doing it.
 But it’s also a lot of work, and it is very difficult to make a blog profitable.
 Like so many things, it’s a game of numbers, SEO, promotion, backlinks, etc. But once you have a solid following, you can employ ads, affiliates (as described above), and sponsored posts (others pay you to write blog posts).

-Want more information on how to travel full-time?
+Want more information on how to travel Indefinitely?

-We are about to release a new resource, a step-by-step guide on how you, too, can achieve the freedom to travel as long as you want!
+We are working on a new resource: a step-by-step guide on how you, too, can achieve the freedom to travel as long as you want!
 Even if you have no money.
 Even if you don’t know where to start.
 Even if you feel it’s impossible, we want to help you!
 Click here learn more!

 What other ways have you earned money while traveling?